gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 10 rows selected (7.898 seconds)
 ```

+> **What you should see:** The same 10 delay-group rows as before, now displayed in Beeline's formatted ASCII table with column headers and a row count footer.

 ## Use Spark Thriftserver from a standalone SQL Tool (optional)

 You can also use a standalone SQL Tool or BI tool, as long as it supports **Hive** or **Spark SQL**.